-The targets have been defined by the Sustainability Team in collaboration with regional and corporate teams and according to the guidelines established by the Sustainability Committee.
+The targets have been defined by the Sustainability Team in collaboration with regional and corporate functions and according to the guidelines established by the Sustainability Committee.

-The Group Management Team (GMT) is accountable for managing the projects and achieving the targets.

-Internal Audit department is responsible the periodic monitoring of the activities implemented in reference to the Group's sustainability strategy and its targets.
+The Group Management Team (GMT), is accountable for managing the projects and achieving the targets.
+The internal audit is responsible the periodic monitoring of the activities implemented in reference to the Group's sustainability strategy and its targets.

-Each year, in the Sustainability Report, Cementir will share its progress towards achieving these targets with its stakeholders.
+Yearly, in the Sustainability Report, Cementir will share its progress toward achieving these targets with its stakeholders.

-Below is an indication, for each of the four pillars identified by Cementir, of the main targets and objectives, the reference UN Sustainable Development Goals (SDGs) and the results obtained in 2020.
+In the next page is an indication, for each of the four pillars identified by Cementir, of the main targets and objectives, of the reference UN Sustainable Development Goals (SDGs) and of the results obtained in 2020.

-Circular Economy Pillar I: In waste, we see resources: we promote a circular economy
+>CIRCULAR ECONOMY Pillar I: In waste, we see resources: we promote a circular economy

-UN SDGs Target Detailed description 2020 results line and ogress Pages 12 INSPONSIBLE CONSIDERATION AND PRODUCTION TO CLIMATE ACTION 77% of alternative fuels for grey cement production by 2030 The Group target has differentiated goals for each single plant producing grey cement.
-The overall Group target defined, which also has intermediate target dates in 2022 and 2025, has a final target date in 2030.
-In 2020, 28% of alternative fuels used to produce grey cement 2022 2025 2030 Target in line with planned roadmap Use of alternative fuels (pag.64) 12 CONSIDER E CONSIDER E AND PRIZOCEDIN AND PRIZOCEDIN ACTION ACTION ACTION ACTION 6% of alternative fuels for White cement production by 2030 The demand for consistency in the colour of white cement is much higher than for grey as there is a high attention to the purity of the colour.
-Alternative fuels affect the colour and for this reason their utilization is drastically limited in the production of white cement.
-This explains the reason of the 6% final target defined in the white cement production, which also contains intermediate target in 2022 and 2025.
-In 2020, 3% of alternative fuels were used to produce white cement 2022 2025 2030 Target in line with planned roadmap Use of alternative fuels (pag.64) 12 HESPONSIBLE CONSIDERIOR AND PROCEEDING Waste recycling Since 2009, Cementir has been operating in the urban and industrial waste management and processing sector.
-In 2020, the Group's plants recycled, through mechanical selection and treatment processes almost 7,500 tons of materials ongoing Target in line with planned roadmap Waste processed in 2020 (pag.
-42) 12 EISPONSBLE CONSUMPTION AND PRODUCTION 13 CLIMATE ACTION Production of alternative fuels from waste The Group's plants produce alternative fuels and thermal energy, minimizing landfill waste and contributing to the reduction of greenhouse gas (GHG) emissions.
-In 2020, the Group's treatment plants produced a total of 80,000 tons of fuel from waste ongoing Target in line with planned roadmap Waste processed in 2020 (pag.
-42)
+UN SDGs Target Detailed description 2020 Results Deadline and prog ress Pages 12 NEPONDE DISCOVERA DE LA CONTRACTOR DE 77% of alternative fuels for grey cement production by 2030 The Group target has differentiated goals for each single plant producing grey cement.
+The overall Group target defined, which also has intermediate target dates in 2022 and 2025, has a final target date in 2030 In 2020, 28% of alternative fuels used to produce grey cement 2022 2025 2030 Target in line with planned roadmap Use of alternative fuels (pag.
+61) 12 13 HAMER ACTOR 6% of alternative fuels for white cement production by 2030 The demand for consistency in the colour of white cement is much higher than for grey as there is a high attention to the purity of the colour.
+Alternative fuels affect the colour and for this reason their utilization is drastically limited in the production of white cement In 2020, 3% of alternative fuels were used to produce white cement 2022 2025 2030 Target in line with planned roadmap Use of alternative fuels (pag.
+61) 12 Waste recycling Since 2009, Cementir has been operating in the urban and industrial waste management and processing sector In 2020, the Group's plants recycled, through mechanical selection and treatment processes almost 7,500 tons of materials ongoing Target in line with planned roadmap Waste processed in 2020 (pag.
+40) 12 PERSONAL TO SERVICE AND SER Production of alternative fuels from waste The Group's plants produce alternative fuels and thermal energy, minimizing landfill waste and contributing to the reduction of greenhouse gas (GHG) emissions In 2020, the Group's treatment plants produced a total of 80,000 tons of fuel from waste ongoing Target in line with planned roadmap Waste processed in 2020 (pag.
+40)